-- Science Help Centre for help with your science courses taught in French - Benefit from a wider selection of courses and greater flexibility to design your schedule. - Join the Club d'immersion and experience Francophone culture through social activities! - Enjoy conversation workshops and a writing centre to help you improve your French skills, along with student mentors for advice and support. - Language testing to identify your strengths and weaknesses
+- Science Help Centre for help with your science courses taught in French. - Benefit from a wider selection of courses and greater flexibility to design your schedule. - Experience Francophone culture through social activities! - Enjoy conversation workshops and a writing centre to help you improve your French skills, along with student mentors for advice and support. - Language support linked to the introduction chemistry (CHM) and biology (BIO) courses.